 Some events, like the Olympics or Christmas, you can plan for in advance, but, for others, there’s no advance warning whatsoever.
-Last year, in Boston, hurricane Irene proved to be an opportunity that many PR firms attempted to leverage on behalf of their clients – perhaps in terms of IT disaster preparedness or backup and data recovery procedures.
+Last year, in Boston, hurricane Irene proved to be an opportunity that many public relations firms attempted to leverage on behalf of their clients – perhaps in terms of IT disaster preparedness or backup and data recovery procedures.
 And then, again, just last week, the transformer fire that left the Back Bay without power for nearly a week presented a similar opportunity.

+To create PR opportunities out of such events, however, how quickly do you need to react?
+Well, according to tech journalists Michael Farrell, Gregory Gomer, Eric Lundquist, Dan Primack and Dan Rowinski at the Publicity Club of New England’s tech panel last night, waiting even just one day could be too late.
 Gomer noted that after the Back Bay fire last week, his team at BostonInno had posted somewhere around nine articles about it within the first few hours.
 He went on to say, “So much today is focused on real time.
 Pitching even just two to three days after an event likely won’t get coverage without a big wow factor or a number that only you have.”

 For PR efforts, this is invaluable information and an important way to set client expectations.
 Farrell of The Boston Globe and others agreed that if you’re client mentions something in today’s meeting about pitching off the back of an event that happened yesterday, it’s important to set their expectations or at least get those critical numbers that will create a new story or angle for the event that we may not have considered.

-This post was first published by Meredith L. Eaton on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Meredith L. Eaton on March Communications’ blog, PR Nonsense.